duncantl/Rllvm/INSTALL.md

 LLVM (*version*).
 This then reads the relevant header files (via the llvm.cpp file in the TU/ directory) and extracts the enumerated constants.

+The code doesn't automatically generate the z_enumDefs...R file.
+This is to avoid overwriting the existing code.
+Instead, one has to explicitly chose to create the code.
 In order to have the R file generate the z_enumDefs....R file, set the option `writeEnums` to `TRUE`
 ```